aws/sagemaker-tensorflow-extensions/README.rst

 Building for a specific TensorFlow version
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Release branching is used to track different versions of TensorFlow.
-Tensorflow versions 1.7 and 1.8 are supported.
 To build for a specific release of TensorFlow, checkout the release branch prior to running a pip install.
 For example, to build for TensorFlow 1.7, you can run the following command in your Dockerfile:

 ::